Open to the Public

 Tennessee's State Wildlife Action Plan has ranked the northern Cumberland Plateau as among the highest priority wildlife habitat in the state.
 In addition to its outstanding natural features, Pogue Creek Canyon contains more than 300 kinds of native plants as well as an abundant variety of birds, aquatic animals, amphibians and cave species.

 Rare animals in the area include the bald eagle, Swainson's warbler, the Eastern slender glass lizard and the green salamander.
 Because of its unusual sandstone formations, the area harbors a number of rare plant varieties, such as Cumberland sandwort and Lucy Braun's white snakeroot.
-The Conservancy acquired the property in 2005 before turning it over to the state of Tennessee in 2006.
+The Conservancy acquired the property in 2005 before transferring it to the state of Tennessee in 2006 to be a State Natural Area.

 What the Conservancy Has Done/Is Doing